Do academic staff have any say in the criteria and methods of performance reviews in their units?

 What about the minimum notice periods for lay-offs due to funding loss or budget or program decisions?

-ASPP 5.04specifies the minimum notice periods for the various appointment types.
-For fixed term and probationary appointees, minimum layoff notice ranges from two to six months depending upon years of academic staff service and the layoff reason.
+ASPP 5.04.B specifies the minimum notice periods for the various appointment types.
+For fixed-term appointments, minimum layoff notice ranges from one to six months depending upon years of UW-Madison academic staff service and the layoff reason.

-Academic Staff on rolling-horizons (regardless of length) receive a minimum notice of six months for funding loss and twelve months for budget or program decisions.
+Academic staff on rolling-horizon appointments (regardless of length) receive a minimum notice of six months for funding loss and twelve months for budget or program decisions.

 How can I get further information about layoff status and my rights under layoff?